drojaazu/suddendesu/content/entry/rayforce-debug-menus/index.md

 draft: false
 ---

 A solid shooter from Taito with impressive scene transitions and even better music from Zuntata.
 And a handful of debug tools that took some wrangling to get working.
-But wrangled it has been!
+But wrangled they have been!

 <!--more-->

 # Skip ROM Check

-Though it doesn't explicitly announce it, the game does perform a checksum routine on startup.
-Any of the cheats in this article will cause it to fail, resulting in an unending black screen, so you'll need to activate this cheat first:
+Though it doesn't explicitly announce it, the game performs a checksum routine on startup.
+Any of the cheats in this article will cause it to fail, resulting in an locked black screen, so you'll need to activate this cheat first:

 ```
   <cheat desc="Skip ROM check">